omur8819/callList-python-Flask/README.md

 * This Project can be connected by Google Cloud App Engine [https://hasandalkilic2020.ey.r.appspot.com/](https://hasandalkilic2020.ey.r.appspot.com/)

-It is a set of operations we get servers to execute
+It is a set of operations, getting servers to execute

 * Search in Call List database on "/"
 * Fetch data from base domain url with "Request" Module